Frequently Asked Questions about Nkwúkwma Pemberton

 The traffic study was conducted during 2021 when volumes may have been less due to Covid pandemic.
 Also, the traffic changes at different times of year.
 Is this study accurate?

 The traffic data collection was undertaken in September 2019 before the pandemic by a qualified professional and in accordance with terms set down by the Village.
 The timing of the traffic counts was discussed with the Village, including when schools were in session.
 Available historical data was reviewed as well.
+The Village has accepted the traffic report.

 Traffic seems to be a key problem.
 The railway crossing is a pinch point and downtown traffic can be plugged up quite often.
 What will be done to alleviate these problems?